Gila-Johanna-Hofmann/priorities/README.md

 This project was generated with npm and [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

 # Contributions
-@Dennis refactored and made everything nicer and simpler, and helped greatly with implementing the user input-portion of the code
+@Dennis refactored, made everything cleaner and implemented the user input-portion of the code

 ## Development server